UCLA-TBP/tbp-mailing/README.md

 Each component folder contains a config folder, a dist folder, and a Dockerfile.
 The config folder contains the current configurations of the component, and may be modified as need be.
 The dist folder contains the configurations for a default install of the component from its original source (may not be completely up to date, but should be reasonably close).

 In order to configure TBP Mailing, modifications may be needed not only to the config folders, but also to the Dockerfile and the `docker-compose.yml` (especially if new ports or volumes are needed).

+## Logging

+TBP Mailing uses syslog to log for both postfix and docker, with the logs stored within their respective containers.
+Logs are contained within /var/log.
+Postfix currently contains logs for the levels crit, err, warning, info, and debug.
+Docker currently contains logs for the levels crit, err, warning, and info.
+These logs are stored within volumes, and you may wish to clear them periodically.

 ## Notes